Ancient Mesopotamian religion: History

-Effect of Assyrian religious beliefs on its political structure
+Effect on political structure

-Like many nations in Mesopotamian history, Assyria was originally, to a great extent, an oligarchy rather than a monarchy.
-Authority was considered to lie with "the city", and the polity had three main centres of power—an assembly of elders, a hereditary ruler, and an eponym.
+Like many nations in Mesopotamian history, Akkadian speaking Assyria was originally, to a great extent, an oligarchy rather than a monarchy.
+From the 21st century BC authority was considered to lie with "the city", and the polity had three main centres of power—an assembly of elders, a hereditary ruler, and an eponym.
 The ruler presided over the assembly and carried out its decisions.
 He was not referred to with the usual Akkadian term for "king", šarrum; that was instead reserved for the city's patron deity Ashur, of whom the ruler was the high priest.
-The ruler himself was only designated as "steward of Assur" (iššiak Assur), where the term for steward is a borrowing from Sumerian ensí.
+The ruler was only designated as "steward of Assur" (iššiak Assur), where the term for steward is a borrowing from Sumerian ensí.
 The third centre of power was the eponym (limmum), who gave the year his name, similarly to the eponymous archon and Roman consuls of classical antiquity.
 He was annually elected by lot and was responsible for the economic administration of the city, which included the power to detain people and confiscate property.
 The institution of the eponym as well as the formula iššiak Assur lingered on as ceremonial vestiges of this early system throughout the history of the Assyrian monarchy.

-Religion in the Neo-Assyrian Empire
+Neo-Assyrian Empire

 The religion of the Neo-Assyrian Empire centered around the Assyrian king as the king of their lands as well.
 However, kingship at the time was linked very closely with the idea of divine mandate.
-The Assyrian king, while not being a god himself, was acknowledged as the chief servant of the chief god, Ashur.
-In this manner, the king's authority was seen as absolute so long as the high priest reassured the peoples that the gods, or in the case of the henotheistic Assyrians, the god, was pleased with the current ruler.
+The Assyrian king, while not a god, was acknowledged as the chief servant of the chief god, Ashur.
+In this manner, the king's authority was seen as absolute so long as the high priest reassured the peoples that the gods—or in the case of the henotheistic Assyrians, the god—were pleased with the current ruler.
 For the Assyrians who lived in Assur and the surrounding lands, this system was the norm.
 For the conquered peoples, however, it was novel, particularly to the people of smaller city-states.
 In time, Ashur was promoted from being the local deity of Assur to the overlord of the vast Assyrian domain, which spread from the Caucasus and Armenia in the north to Egypt, Nubia and the Arabian Peninsula in the south, and from Cyprus and the eastern Mediterranean Sea in the west to central Iran in the east.
-Assur, the patron deity of the city of Assur from the late Bronze Age, was in constant rivalry with the patron deity of Babylon, Marduk.
+Ashur, the patron deity of the city of Assur from the late Bronze Age, was in constant rivalry with the patron deity of the fellow Akkadian speaking state of Babylonia, Marduk.
 Worship was conducted in his name throughout the lands dominated by the Assyrians.
-With the worship of Assur across much of the Fertile Crescent, the Assyrian king could command the loyalty of his fellow servants of Assur.
+With the worship of Ashur across much of the Fertile Crescent, the Assyrian king could command the loyalty of his fellow servants of Ashur.